Salvinia molesta: Mechanical control

 Plants are removed by machine or harvesting equipment and by hand; the latter is suitable only for small infestations.
 Harvesting equipment also can encounter difficulties, as it cannot remove all of the infestation, it cannot access shallow areas, and equipment can be inhibited by large masses of the plant.
 Once removed, the plant must be dried, burnt, or disposed of in a manner that ensures it will not re-enter the waterway.
 Other methods to control the aquatic weed are dredging and chaining.

 Chemical control

 Chemical control on S. molesta is difficult as it does have some resistance to herbicides.
 The chemical fluridon has been successfully used, but it requires prolonged contact and is not effective if it is suddenly diluted by rainwater or any other influx of water.
 Other chemicals, such as hexazinone and diquat and double-chelated copper are used together to kill S. molesta.

 Prevention

-Bans on the spreading, selling, relocation, and transportation of S. molesta may help in the prevention of further spreading.
+Bans on the spreading, selling, relocation, and transportation of S. molesta may help the prevention of further spreading.

-In Caddo Lake, efforts to eradicate S. molesta have included the farming and introduction of salvinia weevils which eat the plant.
-They are used as a method of biological pest control which from anecdotal evidence show a positive yet slow success rate.